abhishekabi2002/amfoss-tasks/README.md

 💥I am from TamilNadu.And my native is Kanyakumari.

-💎I studied CS stream in TAMILNADU And the Syllabus named "SAMACHEER KALVI".
+💎I studied CS stream in TAMILNADU.

 💎I scored 99% in COMPUTER in my HSC.